geertjanw/ojet-training/README.md

 </oj-bind-for-each>
 ```

-**Note:** To do the above, you'll need to reference 'ojs/ojcollapsible' in the 'define' block of the CCA component's ViewModel.
+**Note:** To do the above, you'll need to reference 'ojs/ojcollapsible' in the dependency list passed into the define() call of the CCA component's ViewModel.

 ### (c) Creating CRUD Functionality